-For this demo the Region of Interest (ROI) has similar dimensions as the real bin, the set ROI is slightly smaller and slightly higher.
+For this demo the ROI box is set to similar dimensions as the real bin, the set ROI is slightly smaller and slightly higher.
 Last, the ROI box is attached to the Robot base frame.
 No other settings are used for this demo.

-Need help with these settings?
-See the Region of Interest article for more information.
+Need help to set these settings?
+See this article for more information: Region of Interest.

 The model that is being used is the shape from the top, which is a circle.
-The pick frame of this model is located in the center of the circle.
-The matching score and tolerance is set to 90% and 1.5 mm.
+The pick frame of this model is put in the center of the circle.
+The matching score and tolerance is set to 90% and 1.5mm.
 No fusion or downsampling is applied and the detection speed is set to Fast.

-Need help with these settings?
-See the Teach article for more information.
+Need help to set these settings?
+See this article for more information: Teach.

-Need help with these settings?
-See the Picking article for more information.
+Need help to set these settings?
+See this article for more information: Picking.